MuhammetFurkanOzenn/Backgammon/README.md

 # Backgammon
-In this project, I used socket programming and java swing.
+In this project, I used socket programming, threads and java swing.
+I used some part of my college instructor @sametkaya 's JanKenPon project for socket programming.
+Thx to him for his effort :)